Belmont Victory Gardens

 - Deadline for registering and paying annual fee.
 Returning gardeners must also register each year to retain their plots.

-- Spring Clean Up Day and allocation of available plots.
-All gardeners are expected to help with the annual clean up.
+- All gardeners are expected to help with the annual clean up.

 Frequently Asked Questions